Doctor Who

-Doctor Who is a British science fiction television series broadcast by the BBC since 1963.
-The series, created by Sydney Newman, C. E. Webber and Donald Wilson, depicts the adventures of an extraterrestrial being called the Doctor, part of a humanoid species called Time Lords.
-The Doctor travels in the universe and in time using a time travelling spaceship called the TARDIS, which externally appears as a British police box.
-While travelling, the Doctor works to save lives and liberate oppressed peoples by combating foes.
-The Doctor usually travels with companions.
+Doctor Who is a British science fiction television series first broadcast by the BBC in 1963.
+The series, created by Sydney Newman, C. E. Webber and Donald Wilson, follows the adventures of the Doctor, an extraterrestrial being from a humanoid species known as Time Lords.
+The Doctor travels through space and time using a time travelling spaceship called the TARDIS, which has an exterior that resembles a British police box.
+The Doctor encounters various civilisations, which they seek to protect by outwitting foes and solving crises.
+The Doctor usually travels with a companion.